Five reasons to consider contract mechanic jobs overseas

 4. See more of the world

-If you’ve been bitten by the travel bug and have a longing to see the world, but feel tied down by job responsibilities, contract working may be the answer.
+If you’ve been bitten by the travel bug and have a longing to see the world but feel tied down by job responsibilities, an overseas contract role may be the answer.

 Working overseas gives you a great opportunity to explore different countries and cultures around the world, while earning and enhancing your CV at the same time.
-Your contract could be as diverse as Germany or Afghanistan – the options are wide ranging.
+You could be based in Germany or even Afghanistan – the options are wide ranging.

 Not only will you have the opportunity to try different cuisine, perhaps learn a foreign language and gain experience in a different part of the world, you may have some great sightseeing on your doorstep too.

-M&E are able to offer longer term roles of 12 months (with the potential to extend if you wish), so you are able to settle into life abroad with a greater job security, to fully embrace the experience.
+M&E are able to offer longer term roles of 12 months (with the potential to extend if you wish), so you are able to settle into life abroad with a greater job security in order to fully embrace the experience.

 5. Transfer your skills after leaving the military